-Recommended understanding/experience: Year 10 Peak Performance - Specialist Subject
+Year 10 Peak Performance - Specialist Subject

-Prerequisite for Stage 2 Physical Education: At least 1 Semester of either Stage 1 PE or Stage 1 Integrated Learning Sports Studies.
+Prerequisite for Stage 2 Physical Education:

+At least 1 Semester of either Stage 1 PE or Stage 1 Integrated Learning Sports Studies.

-The course is designed for students who have a keen interest in sport, physical activity, coaching and umpiring.
-In addition, this course prepares students for Stage 2 Physical Education with practical application.
+This course is designed for you if you have a keen interest in sport, physical activity, coaching and umpiring.
+In addition, this course prepares you for Stage 2 Physical Education with practical application.